akanainc/smartbear-alertsite-cm-integration/README.md

 - You need Policy Manager v7.2.11 or later
 - You need Community Manager v7.2.4.1 or later
 - you must install the pso extensions custom polices:
-    + unzip the com.akana.pso.apihooks.extensions_7.2.3.zip (available in this repository) into the <Policy Manager Home>/sm70 directory.
-   + Using the SOA Admin Console, install the following Plug-ins in each PM container:
-        * Akana PSO API Gateway Extensions for API Hooks
-        * Akana PSO Simple Things API
-    + Using the SOA Admin Console, install the following Plug-ins in each ND container:
-        * Akana PSO API Gateway Extension for API Hooks
-    + restart all PM and ND(s)
+    + Download the zip and follow the instructions [here](../akana-pso-tools/tree/master/akana-pso-apihooks-extensions)

 ### Getting Started Instructions
 #### Download and Import
 - Download dist/org_AlertSite_export.zip
 - Login to PolicyManager  example: http://localhost:9900
 - Select the root "Registry" organisation and click on the "Import Package" from the Actions navigation window on the right side of the screen
-  + click on button to browse for the AlertSite.zip archive file
+  + click on button to browse for the org_AlertSite_export.zip archive file
   + click Okay to start the importation of the hook.
   + when prompted click Okay to deploy the virtual service to the container later.
   + this will create a AlertSite Organization with the requisite artefacts needed to run the API.
+    + Note: You will get prompted that the orginal container doesn't exist.
+Don't worry we can host the virtual services to your container.
+Here is the location you need to define when hosting the virtual services
+        + Alert_Site_API_vs0
+            + location: alertsite/v2
+        + AlertSite_Detail_API_vso
+            + location: alertsitedetail/v2

 ##### Activate Anonymous Contract
-    + Expand the contracts folder in the AlertSite Organization +for each contract click on the "Activate Contract" workflow activity in the right-hand Activities portlet
+    + Expand the contracts folder in the AlertSite Organization
+    + for each contract click on the "Activate Contract" workflow activity in the right-hand Activities portlet
     + ensure that the status changes to "Workflow Is Completed"